Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-So honestly, I'm trying to get away from buying anything I don't have to from the grocery store.
-I have now been baking all of our own honey whole wheat oat bread for some time now.
-I make our whole wheat tortillas myself, and I even have a variety of homemade flavored crackers and granola that I cycle through for our family.
-We grow our own spinach and kale, herbs for spices, tomatoes, carrots, and even pumpkins and strawberries.
+I've been trying to get away from buying anything I don't have to from the grocery store.
+I have been baking honey whole wheat oat bread for some time now, I make our whole wheat tortillas myself, and I even have a variety of homemade flavored crackers and granola that I cycle through for our family.
+We grow our own spinach, kale, herbs for spices, tomatoes, carrots, pumpkins, and even strawberries.
 But we've still been buying chips.
 I know, it seems crazy.

 I've been on a mission for the last six months to perfect some homemade chip recipes.
 Crackers are great for topping with cheese slices, eating with peanut butter, or even making little sandwiches out of.
 Chips, on the other hand, have a more neutral flavor and can be used for nachos, dips, salsa, soups, and chilis.
-They are thinner and crispier than crackers, but they have to be able to withstand getting spinach dip or chili to your mouth.
+They are thinner and crispier than crackers, but they have to be able to withstand the pressure of carrying dense spinach dip or chili to your mouth.
 It's been a journey.

-All of my hard work and testing have paid off with this recipe, and I now regularly make these chia and quinoa chips for my family every week.
+All of my hard work and testing have paid off with this recipe, and I now make these chia and quinoa chips for my family every week.
 I'm also working on some whole wheat and corn varieties for my husband, but I'm loving the alternative grains.
-My inspiration came from the organic Late July chips from Sprouts.
-I wasn't able to find a recipe for them online, or even one close, which meant I had to figure one out myself.
-I think it turned out pretty well myself.
+My inspiration came from the organic Late July brand chips from Sprouts.
+I wasn't able to find a recipe for anything like them online, so I had to figure one out myself.
+I think it turned out pretty well.

-For all of my crackers, I made a dough in the food processor, dumped it out on the counter, and rolled it out.
-I then cut it into pieces, seasoned each cracker, and baked them at a high temperature for a short amount of time.
-That didn't work for these.
-First, I had to make my quinoa into a flour, and then I made a pancake-type batter that was spread out in circles with the back of a spoon on my cookie sheets.
-I have tried cooking them at higher temperatures for a shorter amount of time, but these babies needed to go low and slow.
-So, they ended up with a 300 degree F temperature for 30 minutes to be just right.
+For all of my crackers, I make a dough in my food processor, dump it out on the counter, and roll it out.
+I then cut it into pieces, season each cracker, and bake them at a high temperature for a short amount of time.
+That process didn't work for these chips.
+First, I had to make my quinoa into a flour.
+Next, I made a pancake-type batter and spread it out in circles on my cookie sheets using the back of a spoon.
+I first tried cooking them at higher temperatures for shorter amounts of time, but I soon realized that these babies needed to go low and slow.
+Eventually, I settled on baking them at a 300 degree F temperature for 30 minutes—that made them just right.

 - 3/4 cup quinoa